chainer/chainer-chemistry/README.md

 pip install chainerchem
 ```

-The software is still beta version and in experimental development.
+The software is still in experimental development.
 If you would like to use latest sources.
 please install master branch with the command: